intive/patronage22_web_auto_szczecin/gitWorkflow.md

 **Disagreement**
 When two of developers can’t resolved discussion/disagreement by themselves.
 Whole group try to find a solution.
-Conflicts can be resolved on automation QA channel.
+Conflicts can be resolve on automation QA channel.